hugosandsjo/hugosandsjo/README.md

 - 👋 Hi, I’m @hugosandsjo
 - 👀 I’m interested in coding, drawing, and running.
-- 🌱 I’m currently learning web development at YRGO in Gothenburg.
+- 🌱 I’m currently studying web development at YRGO in Gothenburg.
+Graduating in 2025.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: hugosandsjo@gmail.com

 <!---